 The plane is located on land owned by the City of Cartersville and is relatively easy to access via gravel service roads and hiking trails, with parking available at a nearby kayak launch site.
 If you go, be sure to wear sturdy shoes and long pants, as you are likely to encounter snakes or ticks during the warmer months.

 The estate was painstakingly hand-built by retired Loyola University professor Dr. Charles L. Scudder in 1977, and for five years, he lived there happily with his partner, Joseph Odom.
 Sadly, Scudder, Odom and their two dogs were brutally murdered in December 1982 during a robbery attempt by two acquaintances.

 Due to the pair’s open homosexuality and Dr. Scudder’s interest in the occult, the two were accused of being “devil worshippers,” and because they were no longer around to defend themselves, the allegations became accepted fact by many.

 Today, the site of the dilapidated mansion is referred to as “Devil Worshipper’s Mountain” by area residents, and local legend claims that stealing a brick from the site will result in a lifelong curse for the thief.

 Despite being private property, the site off Black Springs Road just outside Summerville is popular with urban explorers, thanks largely to local law enforcement’s willingness to allow access to visitors as long as they act respectfully and responsibly.

-Hancock County Hospital (The Bad Debt Hospital)
+Hancock County Hospital/The Bad Debt Hospital (Sparta)

 Nicknamed “Bad Debt Hospital” for its decades of well-publicized financial woes, Hancock County Hospital was built in 1968 to serve the residents of this rural region of eastern Georgia.
 With 52 beds, an emergency room and intensive care unit, the county-operated facility employed roughly 150 doctors, nurses and other staff.